 Recreational Boating Program

-Boaters must have a DEP Access Permit that is available free of charge on DEP’s website by visiting nyc.gov/dep/accesspermit.
-All boats used on the reservoirs must also be steam cleaned by one of the 13 DEP-certified steam cleaning vendors conveniently located across the watershed.
-A list of those vendors is available from the brochures for each reservoir below.
-Additional information about the recreational boating program can also be found at VisitTheCatskills.com/paddling.
+Boaters are required to obtain a free DEP Access Permit and all boats used on the reservoirs must also be steam cleaned by one of the DEP-Certified Steam Cleaning Vendors (PDF) located across the watershed.
 Steam cleaning helps protect against invasive plants, animals, and microorganisms that can harm water quality and fisheries.
-If a recreational boat is taken off reservoir property, it must be steam cleaned again before it can reenter the reservoir.
-Throughout the course of the recreational boating program, DEP has continuously tested water quality to ensure that none of the recreational activities has an adverse effect on New York City’s drinking water supply.
+If a recreational boat is taken off reservoir property, it must be steam cleaned again before it can re-enter the reservoir.
+DEP continuously tests water quality to ensure that none of the recreational activities has an adverse effect on New York City’s drinking water supply.

-The recreational boating program led to 1,463 visits in 2015, and all-time record and the largest year-over-year increase in participation since it began in 2012.
-That increase was largely driven by the success of the rental program, which allows visitors to rent pre-cleaned and registered kayaks and canoes from 10 launch sites along the reservoirs.
-The rental program, administered by the Catskill Watershed Corporation (CWC), attracted 683 boaters in 2015, nearly double the visits from the previous year.
+The boat rental program will continue for 2018, which allows visitors to rent pre-cleaned and registered kayaks and canoes from 10 launch sites on the four reservoirs.
+The rental program is administered by the Catskill Watershed Corporation.
 Rental boats are stored on 30 racks alongside the reservoirs to promote easier access for visitors to the region and those who don’t own a boat.
-CWC funded the storage racks, along with annual brochures to market the program and sanitary facilities at the launch sites.

-Non-motorized kayaks, canoes, rowboats, sculls and sailboats may be used.
-Sailboats must have removable center/dagger boards.
+Non-motorized kayaks, canoes, rowboats, and sculls may be used.
 All boats except kayaks must be at least eleven feet five inches (11′5″) in length.
 Kayaks must be at least nine feet (9′) in length.

-It is a requirement to have a wearable Personal Flotation Device (PFD) for each person on the boat.
+Boaters are required to have a wearable Personal Flotation Device (PFD) for each person on the boat.
 Children under the age of 12 must wear them.
-For your own safety we highly encourage you to wear your US Coast Guard approved PFD.
+For your own safety, we highly encourage you to wear your US Coast Guard approved PFD.
 Floating seat cushions do not satisfy the “wearable PFD” requirement.

 Launch Sites and Use Areas

-Launch sites were coordinated with the NYSDEC to prevent conflict with nesting eagles and were coordinated with the NYSDOT for public safety.
+Launch sites were coordinated with the New York State Department of Conservation to prevent conflict with nesting eagles and with the New York State Department of Transportation for public safety.
 Signs have been installed along the road to help identify launch areas.

 Recreational Boating Rules